 In a nutshell, the falls begin in the headwaters of the Catawba River - a watershed of significant importance around these parts.
 Though the falls themselves have been protected within the Pisgah National Forest since 1989, public access was not available until this past spring, when Foothills Conservancy completed the handover of 88 acres to U.S. Forest Service, finally allowing hikers a way to experience this natural treasure.
 I have had the recent opportunity to work with the folks at Foothills Conservancy on a membership brochure and found them to be incredibly dedicated and hard-working.
 To date, the group has helped preserve more than 43,000 acres in the Blue Ridge foothills.
 Learn more about them here.

 Thirty minutes into our trek and the kids were doing great; tiny legs fueled by a sense of discovery and peanut butter crackers.
 I wonder if Caesar couldn't have conquered an even larger empire if he'd only had a supply of Captain's Wafers.
 We kept the boys going with frequent rest stops and rock-throwing contests, but their little sister decided she'd had enough at the 1-hour mark.
 While my companions sat by the stream to rest, I went ahead to see how far we had to get to the upper falls.
 Our goal was only a few minutes up the trail for an unladen adult, but there was a tricky traverse over the creek and some boulders to scale.
 In the end, Sarah made the sacrifice to stay with the kids while Sean went with me to the end of the trail.
 The upper Catawba Falls were far more impressive than we'd ever expected - plunging several hundred feet from the top of the ridge.
-We paused there for awhile in the cool, moist forest, then Sean headed back down the trail while I pushed my luck.
+We paused there for awhile in the cool, m

 The way down was just as tricky, and I think I may have ruined a pair of shorts as I slid on my butt down the mountain.
 By the time I'd reached the bottom I was soaked in sweat that was half exertion, half fear.
 The trail to the top is about as extreme as I'd care to get at this stage of my life.